We recommend you check your tyres at least every 2 weeks.

 Laws such as the Occupational Health and Safety Act place even greater focus on the need to carry out regular tyre checks as part of a routine maintenance plan.

-If you aren’t sure on the condition of your tyres and think you may need new ones simply give us a quick call on 1300 687 000 and our tyre technician will give you some expert advice.
+If you aren’t sure about the condition of your tyres and think you may need new ones simply contact us or give us a quick call on 1300 687 000 and our tyre technician will give you some expert advice.